Donatella Di Cesare: Biography

-She is member of the Scientific Committee of the Internationale Wittgenstein-Gesellschaft and Wittgenstein-Studien.
-From 2011 to 2015, she was vice president of the Martin Heidegger-Gesellschaft, from which she has resigned on 3 March 2015, after the publication of Schwarze Hefte.
-She is also member of the Associazione Italiana Walter Benjamin.
-Since 2016, she is the editor of the book series Filosofia per il XXI secolo for the publishing house Mimesis.
-Since 2018 she is member of the Consiglio Scientifico e Strategico of the CIR Onlus (Consiglio Italiano per I Rifugiati).
+She is a member of the Scientific Committee of the Internationale Wittgenstein-Gesellschaft and Wittgenstein-Studien.
+From 2011 to 2015, she was vice president of the Martin Heidegger-Gesellschaft, from which she resigned on 3 March 2015, after the publication of Schwarze Hefte.
+She is also a member of the Associazione Italiana Walter Benjamin.
+Since 2016, she has been the editor of the book series Filosofia per il XXI secolo for the publishing house Mimesis.
+Since 2018, she has been a member of the Consiglio Scientifico e Strategico of the CIR Onlus (Consiglio Italiano per I Rifugiati).

-She was visiting professor at several universities: Stiftung-University of Hildesheim (Germany) 2003; Albert-Ludwig Universität in Freiburg (Germany) 2005; Kulturwissenschaftliches Forschungskolleg in Cologne (Germany) 2007.
+She was a visiting professor at several universities: Stiftung-University of Hildesheim (Germany), 2003; Albert-Ludwig Universität in Freiburg (Germany), 2005; Kulturwissenschaftliches Forschungskolleg in Cologne (Germany), 2007.
 During the winter semester of 2007, she was Distinguished Visiting Professor of Arts and Humanities at Pennsylvania State University (US).
-In 2012, she was visiting professor at Department of Languages and Literatures at Brandeis University (US).
-On the winter semester of 2006, she was Brockington Visitor at Queen's University (Canada).
+In 2012, she was a visiting professor at the Department of Languages and Literatures at Brandeis University (US).
+In the winter semester of 2006, she was a Brockington Visitor at Queen's University (Canada).
 In 2017, she held a teaching position for one year at the Scuola Normale Superiore in Pisa.

 In an appearance on a television talk show, she criticised the Italian agriculture minister Francesco Lollobrigida for invoking "ethnic replacement" in a talk in 2023 about migration.
-She described this as a "conspiracist myth", and stated of Lollobrigida: "I believe that the minister’s words cannot be taken as a gaffe, because he spoke like a Gauleiter, like a neo-Hitlerite governor".
+Di Cesare described this as a "conspiracist myth", and stated of Lollobrigida: "I believe that the minister’s words cannot be taken as a gaffe, because he spoke like a Gauleiter, like a neo-Hitlerite governor".
 Following this, she has been criminally indicted for defamation.

+Upon the death of the Red Brigades member and terrorist Barbara Balzerani on March 5, 2024, Donatella Di Cesare published the following post on X: "La tua rivoluzione è stata anche la mia.
+Le vie diverse non cancellano le idee.
+Con malinconia un addio alla compagna Luna. #barbarabalzerani" ("Your revolution was also mine.
+Different paths do not erase ideas.
+With melancholy, a farewell to comrade Luna. #barbarabalzerani").
+The statement prompted considerable controversy and widespread criticism.
+Following the post, the rector of Sapienza University of Rome, Antonella Polimeni, immediately distanced herself from the statements made by the faculty member, expressing "sconcerto" ("dismay"), condemning "ogni forma di violenza" ("all forms of violence"), and rejecting "qualsiasi dichiarazione di condivisione o vicinanza a idee, fatti e persone che non rispettano o non hanno rispettato le leggi della Repubblica e i principi democratici espressi dalla Costituzione" ("any statement expressing support for or closeness to ideas, actions, or individuals that do not respect, or have not respected, the laws of the Republic and the democratic principles enshrined in the Constitution").